tomaskala/dotfiles/README.md

 * `kitty.conf` goes to `$HOME/.config/kitty/kitty.conf`;
 * `user-overrides.js` goes to `$HOME/.mozilla/firefox/<profile-directory>` (see the Configuration/Firefox section below).

-In addition, there are some utility scripts.
-* `play.sh` -- a simple interface over `mplayer` to allow:
-    * playing files after checking their extensions;
-    * playing directories recursively;
-    * playing files by the number they begin with.

 ## Software
 When doing a fresh installation, first update: